nestorSag/mlops-lite/README.md

 export MLFLOW_TRACKING_URI=<my-uri>
 ```

 If you provision it, make sure to select appropriate values for the server and DB parameters.
-This will depend on the expected server load.
+This will depend on your expected server load.

-3. If a VPN is needed to reach your MLFlow server (that is the case if you provision it with this project; the VPN and its credentials is provisioned along with the server), make sure to pass the VPN credentials to GitHub Actions or your local environment.
+3. If a VPN is needed to reach your MLFlow server (that is the case if you provision it with this project; the VPN and its credentials are provisioned along with the server), make sure to pass the VPN credentials to GitHub Actions or your local environment.

 4. Set your Terraform variables through `terraform.tfvars` file or in some other way.

 5. Make sure that your local environment and/or GitHub actions have appropriate credentials.
 Keep in mind this project uses many AWS services such as S3, ECR, Batch, SageMaker, Parameter Store, and others.

-6. You are ready to go 🚀
+6. You are ready to go 🚀 you can use the `test-project` subfolder in this repository to warm up.